 Regarding Fuzzers: Black box, security testing tools

-Unlike most dynamic application security testing tools, the beSTORM fuzzer does not look for certain attack signatures or attempt to locate known vulnerabilities in products, but rather performs an exhaustive analysis in order to uncover new and unknown vulnerabilities in network products.
+Unlike most dynamic application security testing tools, fuzzers do not look for certain attack signatures or attempt to locate known vulnerabilities in products, but rather deliver the widest possible range of unexpected input in order to uncover new and unknown vulnerabilities in network products.

 From our research, we have concluded that although the number of possible inputs to any given application is almost infinite, it is usually possible to isolate certain inputs that are likely to lead to the exposure of a security hole.
 This is how most leading security researchers (including us) find security holes in products - by covering this application input-space.
 However, this is a very costly procedure, that requires expertise and large amounts of time.
 The main issue is that while a software development company may not want to spend the huge amount of time and effort needed to uncover such security holes, a smart 16 year-old kid with plenty of time on his hands and a freeware fuzzer tools will go through this procedure for the fame and glory that comes with finding such security holes.